godotengine/godot-docs/classes/class_rootmotionview.rst

 **Inherits:** :ref:`VisualInstance3D<class_VisualInstance3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Editor-only helper for setting up root motion in :ref:`AnimationTree<class_AnimationTree>`.
+Editor-only helper for setting up root motion in :ref:`AnimationMixer<class_AnimationMixer>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 *Root motion* refers to an animation technique where a mesh's skeleton is used to give impulse to a character.
 When working with 3D animations, a popular technique is for animators to use the root skeleton bone to give motion to the rest of the skeleton.
 This allows animating characters in a way where steps actually match the floor below.
 It also allows precise interaction with objects during cinematics.
-See also :ref:`AnimationTree<class_AnimationTree>`.
+See also :ref:`AnimationMixer<class_AnimationMixer>`.

 \ **Note:** **RootMotionView** is only visible in the editor.
 It will be hidden automatically in the running project.